Document

 English Abstract

-ABSTRACT: 2D nanomaterial phosphorene is a chemistically stable, biocompatible, and biodegradable drug delivery platform.
+2D nanomaterial phosphorene is a chemistically stable, biocompatible, and biodegradable drug delivery platform.
 This study investigates the drug loading efficiency of phosphorene for the car-diovascular drug carvedilol using density-functional theory (DFT).
 In the gas phase, carvedilol prefers to interact with phosphorene via P-H bonding with an adsorption energy of 0.59 eV (0.45eV in water).
 The complex HOMO–LUMO energy gap has been calculated in gas and solvent media to assess phosphorene-carvedilol reactivity.
 As compared to free carvedilol and phos-phorene, the phosphorene-carvedilol complex has increased solubility.
 The NCI analysis visu-alises non-covalent interactions within complexes.
 The low Van der Waals interactions between carvedilol and phosphorene allow for easy drug offloading.
 The phosphorene-carvedilol com-plex is more soluble in water than previously thought.
 Phosphorene’s electron density changes significantly after complex formation, as revealed by charge decomposition plots and electron-localization function plots.
 PET (photo-induced electron transfer) analysis explains quenching.

 Member of